franktakes/gephi-tutorial/README.md

 Gephi has 3 main "Screens", each with its own functionality:
 * Overview: network visualization, data filtering and computation of network measures.
 * Data Laboratory: network data import, export, inspection and manipulation.
-* Preview: to export a final version of a visualization, for example to a vector graphic PDF.
+* Preview: to export a final version of a visualization, for example, to a vector graphic PDF.

 ![Gephi-threetabs](https://github.com/franktakes/gephi-tutorial/blob/main/img/gephi-threetabs-annotated.png?raw=true)

 _Figure: Gephi, with the three main Gephi screens highlighted.
 The numbered squares (2.2 and 2.3) refer to the subsections below._

 For now, we start in the "Overview" screen, which should have several subwindows: "Appearance" and "Layout" on the left, "Graph" in the middle and "Context", "Filters" and "Statistics" on the right.
-On some installations these subwindows might not all be visible; you can use the "Window" menu option on top to make these particular subwindows visible for you, and if necessary drag them to the right location.
+On some installations, these subwindows might not all be visible; you can use the "Window" menu option on top to make these particular subwindows visible for you, and if necessary, drag them to the right location.

 **Task 1**: Install Gephi on your machine and make sure you see the correct subwindows in the "Overview" tab.